grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 ## Somehow Even Smaller?!

 If you were to look into the executable yourself you'd probably see that most of the space is being taken up by functions from `libm`.
-We can actually write our own `libm` functions and save quite a bit of space.
+The final step requires we remove `libm` completely and replace it with our own implementations.

-Lets start by removing the old `libm` import statement.
+Lets start by removing the old `libm` import statement and removing it from the `Cargo.toml` dependencies.
 Then we can add an approximation of the `sinf` function using {{< newtabref href="https://en.wikipedia.org/wiki/Bhaskara_I%27s_sine_approximation_formula" >}}Bhasksara I's sin approximation{{</ newtabref >}} and redefine `cosf` and `tanf` in terms of `sinf`.

 First, make sure to also import $\tau$ from the core library and define a constant for $5\pi^2$: